 If the College does not receive the Employment and Training Services Manitoba approval form by the program start date, you are responsible for the entire payment.

-Awards and Financial Aid: RRC’s Student Awards and Financial Aid Office provides a number of support services for Red River College students, including information on financial assistance programs available to Manitoba students.
+Awards and Financial Aid: RRC Polytech’s Student Awards and Financial Aid Office provides a number of support services for Red River College Polytechnic students, including information on financial assistance programs available to Manitoba students.

-See the complete list of awards, bursaries, and scholarships or download the application form.
+See the complete list of awards, bursaries, and scholarships or download the application form, which is listed under the name of each specific award, bursary or scholarship.

 Although you will not need to pay your tuition and fees or buy books until your first day of classes, you can save a lot of time doing as much as you can before your program starts.